ftmjr/transcendance/README.md

 ## PreBuild Version

 - you may need to run yarn build in frontend to see the website.
-- remove liones in NGINX TO SWITCH BACK TO A DEVELOP mode with frontend
+- remove lines in nginx config to use in dev or prod